Blogger Outreach: A Step-by-Step Guide for Scalable Success

 When Terakeet’s SEO team began working with an online bank, we performed a full site and competitor audit.
 The results convinced us that after some technical improvements, our biggest priority was to implement a robust outreach strategy.

-The bank was the new kid on the block in a well-established online space, so we knew that on-page optimization alone wasn’t going to cut it.
+The bank was the new kid on the block in a well-established online space.
+So, even the most sophisticated on-page SEO process wasn’t going to be enough.
 The bank didn’t suffer from a poorly optimized site; they suffered from lack of exposure.

 First we produced a variety of creative content for the bank.
 Then, we engaged with publishers and influencers with a combined audience reach of 9.7 million to promote it.
-As a result, we were able to secure 200 organic content placements with high-authority blogs, increasing the website’s backlinks by 134% within 10 months.
+As a result, our off-page SEO techniques secured 200 organic content placements with high-authority blogs, increasing the website’s backlinks by 134% within 10 months.

 Blogger outreach has a major impact on SEO, but the value extends way beyond backlinks.
 When you build relationships, your brand benefits from long-term brand awareness and audience trust.
 This is especially true of new brands like the online bank we discussed.
 Bloggers tend to have a more passionate and loyal community of readers than national publications.
 So when you partner with them, some of that trust transfers to your brand in a big way.